-This work will be completed over the next couple of years.
-Phase 1 is the delivery of projects within the central part of the Burton Washlands, primarily on East Staffordshire Borough Council landholding.
+Phase 1 of the planned work was completed in the summer of 2022 which included the delivery of projects within the central part of the Burton Washlands, primarily on East Staffordshire Borough Council landholding.
 These are a mix of wetland, river, grassland and woodland enhancements.
 Some of the highlights include:

 We would also like to thank our funders and partners including the Environment Agency, National Lottery Heritage Fund and East Staffordshire Borough Council.